ZHENHAO ZHOU

 General Research Interest

-My general research field is petrology and geochemistry, with particular interest in metamorphic geology, hydrothermal fluid-rock interaction, and critical mineral geology.
-I investigate how trans-crustal processes link with surface environment and critical mineralization.
-For example, the cartoon to the right or below (depending on your devices) shows magma and hydrothermal fluids interacting with existing carbonate rocks in an arc setting.
-The interaction forms calc-silicate (skarn) and marble contact aureoles, releasing CO2.
-This proecess could drive long-term (> 1 Ma) climate variation and regulate global carbon cycle.
+My general research field is petrology and geochemistry, with particular interest in metamorphic and igneous petrology, fluid-rock interaction, and mineralization.
+The cartoon to the right or below (depending on your devices) shows magma and hydrothermal fluids interacting with existing carbonate rocks in an arc setting.
+The interactions form calc-silicate (skarn) and marble contact aureoles, releasing CO2.
+This proecess may play a role in global carbon cycle and the long-term (> 1 Ma) climate variation.

 Instead of specializing in a single analytical method, I employ a wide range of tools, including extensive fieldwork, petrographic analysis, in-situ techniques (EPMA, SEM, LA-ICP-MS), fluid inclusion analysis, multiple thermobarometry, thermodynamic modeling, and more.